Emergency Management Planner #2408-340700-01

 education and experience needed to perform the essential job

-functions. - Qualification of Certified Emergency Manager (CEM)
+• Qualification of Certified Emergency Manager (CEM)

-through the International Association of Emergency Managers (IAEM). - Completion of the National Emergency Management Basic and
+through the International Association of Emergency Managers (IAEM).

-Advanced Academies. - Completion of a master’s degree in emergency management
+• Completion of a master’s degree in emergency management

-or related field. - Experience working in the Charlotte-Mecklenburg Emergency
+• Experience working in the Charlotte-Mecklenburg Emergency

 Operations Center (EOC) or other EOC during activations.